sarashamas/docs-calendar/docs/api/methods/js_eventcalendar_openeditor_method.md

 ### Description

-@short: Opens an editor for the event by its ID
+@short: Opens an editor for an event by its ID

 ### Usage